How and why was Wrangell-St. Elias National Park & Preserve made?

 What is the difference between National Park and Preserve?

-A national park is an area of unusual scenic or historic interest owned by the federal government and administered by the National Park Service, U.S. Department of the Interior, to conserve the scenery, the flora and fauna, and any natural and historical objects within its boundaries for public enjoyment in perpetuity.
+A national park is an area of unusual scenic or historic interest owned by the federal government and administered by the National Park Service to conserve the scenery, the flora and fauna, and any natural and historical objects within its boundaries for public enjoyment in perpetuity.
 A national park usually has more than one type of national significance.

 Where did the park get its name?